 Diversity & inclusion

-MAV Diversity and Human Rights Policy Statement
+MAV Diversity and Human Rights Policy Statements

 Current priorities

-- Encourage councils to respond to the diversity of their communities
+• Encourage councils to respond to the diversity of their communities

-- Support council aged care service providers to meet the needs of diverse clients
+• Support council aged care service providers to meet the needs of diverse clients

-- Advocate on councils’ behalf to State and Commonwealth government on issues affecting diverse groups
+• Advocate on councils’ behalf to State and Commonwealth government on issues affecting diverse groups

-- Support councils in the sharing of information within available resources
+• Support councils in the sharing of information within available resources

-- Support partnerships and relationships between the local government and multicultural community sectors
+• Support partnerships and relationships between the local government and multicultural community sectors

-- Support and promote the Victorian Local Government Multicultural Issues Network (VLGMIN).
+• Participate with the Victorian Local Government Multicultural Issues Network (VLGMIN).

-- Standing up to race-based discrimination (Word - 2.8MB)
+Standing up to race-based discrimination

 Resources